AskMeBot/AskMe-Telegram/README.md

 # AskMe-Telegram
 AskMe Trivia Bot, on Telegram

+You can play the public instance [here](https://t.me/AskMeTriviaBot)!